 There are open side pockets, which Sean sticks his hands in a lot, as well as jetted rear pockets with buttons to fasten.

 The shirt is white with a spread collar and a front placket.
 Connery’s familiar turnback cuffs have been ditched for this look; instead he wears double or French cuffs with rounded corners, adorned with plain gold rounded square cuff links.

 Connery’s necktie is a slim knitted silk necktie with a square bottom in navy blue.
 It is tied in a very small and tight four-in-hand knot, though not as small as the knot in the finale of From Russia With Love.

-Bond’s particularly useful shoes are a pair of black leather 2-eyelet derbies with a recess in the heel for his handy-dandy tracking device.
-A pair of dark charcoal ribbed socks reach his mid-shin, easing the transition from shoe to pant leg.
+Bond’s particularly useful shoes are a pair of black leather two-eyelet derbies with a recess in the heel for his handy-dandy tracking device.
+A pair of dark charcoal cotton lisle ribbed socks reach up to his mid-shin, easing the transition from shoe to pant leg.